 Parx Casino is the leader of land-based gaming in Pennsylvania, and it will likely take a leading role in online casino and sports betting in the state as well.

-Parx is using GAN for its online casino platform; Parx launched a GAN-powered social casino in early 2015.
+Parx is using GAN for its online casino platform.

 “Throughout the multi-year term of the agreement, Parx Casino will rely exclusively on GameAccount Network’s Internet gaming system, deployed on-property in Pennsylvania, for all forms of real money Internet gaming (including poker, for the avoidance of doubt) in the event the State of Pennsylvania enacts legislation to regulate real money Internet gaming.”